jamesaevans/amplitude-dev-center/docs/data/sources/databricks.md

 Amplitude recommends that you create a [service principal](https://docs.databricks.com/en/administration-guide/users-groups/service-principals.html) in Databricks to allow for more granular control of access.

+TODO: change how we do the hyper link here
 1. Follow the Databricks instructions to create a service principal in [Databricks | OAuth machine-to-machine (M2M) authentication](https://docs.databricks.com/en/dev-tools/auth/oauth-m2m.html).
 Copy the **UUID** for use in a later step.
 2. Generate a PAT on this Service Principal.